Actindo-AG/Documentation/ActindoWorkFlow/Integration/01_ConfigureQueueTypes.md

     All workers have been killed.
 The process actions will not continue until you restart the workflow processes.
 A confirmation message is displayed.

 2. Unfold the engine room panel, disable the *Disable workflow* toggle in the *Actindo Work Flow Engine* box and fold the engine room panel again.
-    The workflow processes will start automatically.
+    The workflow processes will start automatically after one minute.

 ## Start workers

 Sometimes it may be necessary to start the process actions manually.
-This feature is very helpful if you do not want to wait until the processes start again automatically after one minute.
 For example, you can use it if you have disabled the *Disable workflow* toggle in the *Actindo Work Flow Engine* box of the engine room panel, and you want the workers to start immediately.

 #### Prerequisites

-At least one queue type has been created, see [Create a queue type](#create-a-queue-type).
+- The workers have been killed before, or the workflow has been disabled.

 #### Procedure